Instawork/hyperview/docs/guide_installation.md

 ### Troubleshooting

-> This version of the Expo app is out of date.
-Uninstall the app and run again to upgrade.
+If Metro opens Expo Go instead of the Hyperview demo, uninstall Expo Go from the simulator or device and run `yarn ios` or `yarn android` again.

+Physical iOS device builds require Automatic Signing with a Personal Team in Xcode.
+A paid Apple Developer account is not required.